 Tanabana

-Steeped in a home where cloth formed the warp and weft of family and of life itself, textiles have always formed an important backdrop and subject in Qureshi’s work, and with his series of Tanabana tapestry works, he has paid his greatest homage to it yet.
+Steeped in a home where cloth formed the warp and weft of family and of life itself, textiles have always formed an important backdrop and subject in my work, and the Tanabana tapestry works are my greatest homage to it yet.

 The Tanabanas have been exhibited widely, with commissions for the Sharjah Islamic Arts Festival, The Saudi Arabia Museum of Contemporary Art (SAMoCA) and private collections across the world.